MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SBA.md

 ## What can be done with Service Based Architecture?

 The following actions can be done with SBA:

-•	GET – Obtain a list of objects or details on a specific object.
+- GET – Obtain a list of objects or details on a specific object.
 Examples of this would be to get a list of customers or to get information on a specific transaction
-•	POST – This action is used for the creation of an object.
+- POST – This action is used for the creation of an object.
 An example would be to create a vendor address
-•	PATCH – When an update needs to be done, this HTTP Request Type is used.
+- PATCH – When an update needs to be done, this HTTP Request Type is used.
 The object (i.e. Customer) must exist for this to be used.
-•	DELETE – This is used when an object needs to be deleted.
+- DELETE – This is used when an object needs to be deleted.
 The object must exist and must meet the rules in order to be deleted.

 Here is what is exposed to SBA with Dynamics GP 2015 RTM:

-•	Administration
+- Administration
-  o	Countries
+  - Countries
-  o	Currencies
+  - Currencies
-  o	Payment Terms
+  - Payment Terms
-•	Companies
+- Companies
-•	Financials
+- Financials
-  o	Checkbooks
+  - Checkbooks
-  o	Setup
+  - Setup
-  	Currency Accounts
+  -	Currency Accounts
-•	Inventory
+- Inventory
-  o	Classes
+  - Classes
-  o	Item Currencies
+  - Item Currencies
-  o	Item Price Lists
+  - Item Price Lists
-  o	Items
+  - Items
-  o	Item Sites
+  - Item Sites
-  o	Item Vendors
+  - Item Vendors
-  o	Lot Categories
+  - Lot Categories
-  o	Price Groups
+  - Price Groups
-  o Price Levels
+  - Price Levels
-  o	Sites
+  - Sites
-  o	Transaction Headers
+  - Transaction Headers
-  o	Transaction Lines
+  - Transaction Lines
-  o	Transactions
+  - Transactions
-  o	Unit of Measure Headers
+  - Unit of Measure Headers
-  o	Unit of Measure Lines
+  - Unit of Measure Lines
-  o	Unit of Measures
+  - Unit of Measures
-•	Modules
+- Modules
-•	Products
+- Products
-•	Purchasing
+- Purchasing
-  o	Payables
+  - Payables
-  	Transactions
+  - Transactions
-  o	Requisitions
+  - Requisitions
-  	Transaction Headers
+  - Transaction Headers
-  	Transaction Lines
+  - Transaction Lines
-  	Transactions
+  - Transactions
-  o	Vendor Addresses
+  - Vendor Addresses
-  o	Vendors
+  - Vendors
-•	Sales
+- Sales
-  o	Classes
+  - Classes
-  o	Customer Addresses
+  - Customer Addresses
-  o	Customers
+  - Customers
-  o	Receivables
+  - Receivables
-  	Transactions
+  - Transactions

 Not all actions above are available on each of the objects.

 ## What technologies should be understood before deploying Service Based Architecture?

 The technologies for deploying the Web Client are the same for deploying Service Based Architecture.

 An understanding of the following technologies is needed for the installation:

-•	Internet Information Systems (IIS)
+- Internet Information Systems (IIS)
-•	Creation and implementation of SSL Certificates
+- Creation and implementation of SSL Certificates
-•	Hardware\Software Firewalls (if they are in the environment)
+- Hardware\Software Firewalls (if they are in the environment)
-•	Installation of a Dynamics GP Client
+- Installation of a Dynamics GP Client
-•	Tenant Services (if having a Multitenant environment is desired)
+- Tenant Services (if having a Multitenant environment is desired)

 ## Prerequisites